 RASG-PA supports implementation of the ICAO GASP and complies with ICAO Council approval of Regional Aviation Safety Groups (RASGs) with the objective to address global aviation safety matters from a regional perspective.
-Further, the RAGS-PA supports NAM/CAR and SAM Regions in establishing objectives, priorities, indicators and the setting of measurable targets to address safety-related deficiencies in each region while ensuring consistency of action and coordination of efforts.
+Further, the RASG-PA supports the NACC and SAM Regions in establishing objectives, priorities, indicators and the setting of measurable targets to address safety-related deficiencies in each region while ensuring consistency of action and coordination of efforts.

-The RASG-PA vision is to remain ahead of any risks to commercial aviation, seeking to achieve the highest level of safety in the Pan American Region.
+The RASG-PA vision is to remain ahead of any risks to commercial aviation, and to collaborate towards achieving the highest level of safety in the Pan American Region.

-In order to accomplish its mandate, RASG-PA established the following teams:
+In order to accomplish its mandate, RASG-PA established the following organization: